 Ph.D. in Integrative Cell Biology

-Students accepted into a PhD program are provided complete tuition remission for 48 credit hours of study which includes Dissertation Supervision, and a current stipend of $27,000 per year paid in monthly installments.
-All students are required to have medical insurance coverage and we are pleased to announce that Loyola now pays the health insurance premium for eligible Ph.D. students.
+Students accepted into the ICB Ph.D. program are provided complete tuition remission for 48 credit hours, including Dissertation Supervision.
+The current stipend is $34,000 per year paid in monthly installments.
+All students are required to have medical insurance coverage, and we are pleased to announce that Loyola now pays the health insurance premium for eligible Ph.D. students.
 Out of pocket expenses include student activity fee and the Health and Fitness Center membership.
 There is no on-campus student housing.
 For more information regarding Tuition and Fees for the Graduate Programs at Loyola University Medical Center, please click here.